FAQ

 Q. With no official M. Div. granted, how is this helpful for a man pursuing vocational ministry?

 A. A man who goes through the TPA instead of traditional seminary would definitely be limited.
 He’ll have to be aware of that from the beginning and decide if it’s worth it.
 However, the TPA isn’t necessarily designed to prepare guys to go pastor 200+ member established churches.
-Our vision is for the TPA to churn out guys who will plant churches (particularly in the TPA region), take on churches in need of revitalization, or who will go off to Indonesia or Iran or someplace and plant churches and disciple people there.
+Our vision is for the TPA to churn out guys who will plant churches, take on churches in need of revitalization, or who will go plant churches and disciple people cross-culturally.
 The students in this program will have to share our conviction that life is short, and they’ll have to prefer the anonymity and lack of prestige in favor of doing front-lines ministry for the glory of Christ.

 Q. How much does the TPA program cost a student?
 A mentoring church?